Local Northwest California Tribes

-The maps in this folder are survey plats, drawn in the 1850s to1870s.
+The following maps are survey plats, drawn between the 1850s to1870s.
 After California became a state, the General Land Office hired surveyors to survey the public lands in the state, with the task broken down by 36 square mile areas called townships.
 As part of the job of surveying a township, the surveyor drew a plat, which was intended to facilitate relocation of witness posts and survey stakes.
 Besides the section lines and features along the section lines, the plats sometimes show other features of the landscape, including vegetation, streams, houses, fences and fields, and some topographic information.

 Because the initial surveys were done shortly after European settlement in the Mattole Valley, these plats are of interest for natural as well as cultural features.
 For example, the notations on vegetation show that chaparral was common in the area, presumably because burning by Native Americans promoted that type of vegetation.
 However, this evidence should be interpreted with caution, since describing the vegetation was incidental to the purpose of the surveys.
 Notes of trees or other features on the section lines are specific, but notations such as “Rough Mountain Land Covered with Chaparral” are generalizations that probably describe the dominant vegetation, and most likely there was forest on the north slopes and in the draws in these areas, as well as areas of grassland or oak woodland.